 Parents: Original Purple Dragonfruit (female) x Grand Daddy Purple F3 (male)

 Flowering Time: 9-10 weeks indoors, end of October outdoors

 Hybridization Ratio: Mix of sativa-dominant and indica-dominant phenotypes

 Effect: A strong one that cuts through whatever else you have smoked so far

 Smell/Taste: Cherry, blue-raspberry candy, mango, skunky, with a bit of sour white wine, earth, and musk

 Original Purple Dragonfruit (female)

 Originally a cross between the Shoreline clone from Devil’s Harvest and an allegedly high-CBD male, we found this keeper while she was still in veg because her leaves stank so much!
 By the end of flower she’s the only thing I can smell in the whole room, by far the smelliest plant I have experienced yet.
 It has been a comparatively hard task to accurately describe the odor, it’s sweet like cherry, blue-raspberry candy, mango, skunky, with a bit of sour white wine, earth, and musk.

 A 9-10 week plant indoors, with cold temps she will turn a deep purple color from week 8 onwards.
 We recommend going 10 weeks for that perfect purple finish and extra rich smell.

-Upon testing, the Purple Dragonfruit did not have a high level of CBD (<1%) however the THC was above 20%!
+Upon testing, the Original Purple Dragonfruit did not have a high level of CBD (<1%) however the THC was above 20%!
 She has a very high level of b-Myrcene as well.
 A strong but surprisingly balanced high.
 In my headstash she operates as the great equalizer: whether I am too high, stoned, awake, or sleepy, she makes me feel better and more evened out to continue my day in peace.